 Run the following command on the terminal to start Docker containers:

-# Run docker containers `docker-compose up` sail up
+# Run docker containers `docker-compose up`

 This will begin pulling the required Docker images, and it will set up a full development environment on your machine.